Scroll Down Scroll to Top

 Taylor master builder Andy Powers has applied the same fundamental design standards that Taylor is known for in the acoustic guitar world — easy-playing necks, clear, balanced sound, consistently high build quality and reliable performance — to craft a bajo quinto that delivers a fun and inspiring “Taylor-grade” playing experience.

-Andy leveraged some of Taylor’s existing body design architecture to craft a premium-performance edition of the bajo quinto.
+Andy leveraged some of Taylor’s existing body design architecture to craft a premium-performance edition of the bajo quinto for the Somos Collection.
 It incorporates Taylor’s Grand Pacific body style and V-Class internal bracing.
 Beyond V-Class’s voicing benefits, it’s also structurally stable enough to support the top with the extra string tension without the need for additional reinforcement.

 One unique design innovation is an offset bridge pin/string ramp setup that allows each string course to be paired together for optimal touch response and resonance but without the strings interfering with each other.
 The body also features our Florentine-style cutaway (making it our first cutaway Grand Pacific body), which is stylistically in line with the look and functional upper-register access associated with traditional bajo quintos, though our version is a more modern interpretation.